AdobeDocs/experience-manager-cloud-manager.en/help/using/content-copy.md

 ## Limitations {#limitations}

-The content copy tool has the following limitations:
+Content Copy has the following limitations:

 * A content copy cannot be performed from a lower environment to a higher environment.
 * Content copy can only be performed within the same tier.
 That is, author-author or publish-publish.